-EMA Finalises GVP Guideline, Fixes ‘Big Problem’ Spotted by Danish Regulators
+EMA Finalises GVP Guideline, Fixes "Big Problem" Spotted by Danish Regulators

-The European Medicines Agency (EMA) has finalised its guideline on the collection, management, and submission of individual case safety reports (ICSR).
+The European Medicines Agency (EMA) has finalised its guidelines on the collection, management, and submission of individual case safety reports (ICSR).
 EMA adopted the final version after going over feedback on its original draft, including the identification of a “big problem” by the Danish regulatory agency.

 Drugmakers, trade groups, and regulators raised many concerns with the draft version.
-One of the more forcefully-worded comments came from the the Danish Medicines Agency (DKMA), which pointed out what it saw as a “big problem” with the procedure for merging duplicate ICSRs.
+One of the more forcefully-worded comments came from the Danish Medicines Agency (DKMA), which pointed out what it saw as a “big problem” with the procedure for merging duplicate ICSRs.